 Does it need to be done under x-ray guidance?

 All our spinal injections are done either under US guidance in the clinic or for the more complex ones under live digital x-ray guidance in the Theatre in hospital.
 This allows us to position the needle most accurately.
 Some injections into large or easily identifiable joints or structures e.g. the knee can be done using anatomical landmarks.
-Otherwise we can use US to guide us to joints, ligaments or nerves.
+Otherwise, we can use ultrasound to guide us to joints, ligaments or nerves.

 What can I do after my injection?

-For most injections we ask you to take things gently for 2-3 days, keep the area dry for 24 hours and no bathing or soaking for 48 hours.
+For most injections, we ask you to take things gently for 2-3 days, keep the area dry for 24 hours and no bathing or soaking for 48 hours.
 It takes a few days for the steroid to work and you will gradually feel more comfortable.
 Liaise with your doctor and therapist how early you can return to gentle activity and resume your rehabilitation and training.

 How quickly will it work?

 Different injections take a varied amount of time to take effect.
-When we use local anaesthetic for an injection to get a diagnosis we will expect a result within 2-3 minutes but it will wear off in a few hours.
+When we use a local anaesthetic for an injection to get a diagnosis we will expect a result within 2-3 minutes but it will wear off in a few hours.
 But it will have given us our answer by then.
-Steroid injections take 3-4 days to start working and can take 2-3 weeks to have effect and can take a full 6 weeks to see the maximum benefit.
+Steroid injections take 3-4 days to start working and can take 2-3 weeks to have an effect and can take a full 6 weeks to see the maximum benefit.
 The doctor will tell you what to expect after the injection.